UFC 230: Cormier vs. Lewis | Event Profile, Full Results & Legacy

 Records & Milestones

 Cormier remained the first simultaneous LHW and HW champion in UFC history, successfully defending the HW title for the first time.
 His record in non-Jones fights remained undefeated.
-At 39, his first-round RNC submission finish was technically precise and physically dominant.
+At 39, his second-round RNC submission finish was technically precise and physically dominant.
 Lewis’ loss was his first inside the distance in years; his KO power remained the division’s most feared asset.
+Israel Adesanya’s R1 TKO of Derek Brunson on the same card was widely regarded as his arrival as a genuine middleweight title contender.
 For the full DC HW title context see UFC 226.

 Legacy & Impact